LukeGrahamLandry/franca/docs/backend.md

 - integer: eq, ne, sge, sgt, sle, slt, uge, utl, ult, ult.
 - float: eq, ge, gt, le, lt, ne, o, uo

+The block terminator J.jnz compares THE LOW 32 BITS of its argument against 0.
+If you want to branch on a pointer being null you need ceql + jnz.

 ### Casts